Orphan stuck in Syrian refugee camp could be a New Zealander

 • Gwynne Dyer: Idlib next in Syria's firing line

-There's been a shift in the hard-line narrative by the government, he said, with some willingness for discussions and considerations underway.
+There's been a shift in the hard-line narrative by the Government, he said, with some willingness for discussions and considerations under way.

 "The rhetoric has changed a little bit in that where there was a position of or an inference of 'well they chose to go so we'll leave them there', the rhetoric has changed to 'well we need to treat this on a case by case basis' or there is a need and a want but the situation is dangerous and fluid and complex.
 But the narrative change has yet to affect an actual action.